geotools/geotools/docs/user/library/xml/internal/tutorial.rst

 4. Implement the parse method

    The first step is to create a new instance of USAddress.
 To do so we make use of the org.geotools.po.ObjectFactory.
-If you remember eariler when we configured the binding generator, we specified that each binding should take one of these factories in its constructor.
+If you remember earlier when we configured the binding generator, we specified that each binding should take one of these factories in its constructor.
 Well know we will put it to use.::